2012 – Til the Summer Comes Again

 2015 – The Sixteen: A Concert for Christmas

-‘My sister, Kitty, and I watched Gareth Malone’s programme about the youth opera at Glyndebourne; after watching it we told our parents that we wanted to be part of that world.
+‘My sister, Gigi, and I watched Gareth Malone’s programme about the Youth Opera at Glyndebourne, after which I told my parents that I wanted to be part of that world.

 Later that year, we were offered tickets by the education department to see the dress rehearsal of this opera, it made the experience so much more meaningful because we had already thought about the character’s emotions.
 We were able to understand it much more easily.
 It felt like, in some small way, we might have influenced the final production.’

 ‘I hoped that I would have the opportunity to sing and act on stage, and I have had my wish.
 Being part of GYO, is like being part of a large family which is filled with people that all like to do the same things as you!
 I wanted to find out more about opera, to decide if it was “for me”.
 I also hoped that it would provide me with some opportunities to develop my solo as well as my choral voice.’

 ‘I enjoy the excitement of a new project.
 We often cannot imagine what a workshop will turn into.
 In 2014 my sister and I went to an education workshop based on Carmen.
 We listened to the music, learned more about the composer, then were taught a small piece of the opera which was written for children to sing.
 In the following summer, we were on the main stage in the Glyndebourne Festival singing that music to a packed opera house – for me… magic has come from the education department!

 As I have grown up, the opportunities I have been offered by them have changed too.
 In 2016, I was asked to read a book by Janne Teller called Nothing.
 6 months later it had been crafted into an opera, which I performed in alongside my friends from GYO.

 I love the team of people involved in each project.
 The education department always seem so happy!
 The musical directors talk to us as if we are professionals, they have high expectations of us all.
 I think that makes everyone want to do their best.’